catalyst/moodle-tool_excimer/README.md

 * [Support](#support)
 * [Credits](#credits)

-NOTE: This plugin currently in early stage development and is NOT production ready yet, stay tuned!

 ## What is this plugin?

 This is a Moodle admin plugin that provides developers with insights into not